Tulip-Dev/tulip/doc/user/algorithm.rst

 * **Force Directed**:

-  These layouts will try to place nodes so that the distance in the graph (specific metric on the edges) should be the closest to the distance on the drawing.
-Known such algorithm are the FM^3, the GEM Frick and the Kamada Kawai.
+  These layouts try to place nodes so that the distance in the graph (specific metric on the edges) should be the closest to the distance on the drawing.
+Known algorithms are FM^3, GEM Frick and Kamada Kawai.

 * **Hierarchical**: